SAIS-S2S-Technology/Roadmap/Roadmap.md

 **Potential adviser**

-As a leader in technology or global policy you are at the forefront of the the change we strive to adapt to -- you are leading cutting-edge developments, building novel
+As a leader in technology or global policy you are at the forefront of the the change we strive to adapt to -- you build cutting-edge technology or ensure that technological advancements benefit humanity.

 * We need your expertise to adjust our tools so they best serve our mission and grow SAIS S2S Technology into a novel contribution to the tech-policy debate.
 * We offer you the chance to impact how students at a leading global policy school learn about tech-policy, to leverage the exceptional SAIS student community for research and to advance your mission through our team in Washington, DC.